Baha’ Mou

 The Royal Bengal Tiger

 Given the dispersed nature of these islands, access to schools for younger children is limited.
-The program works with infrastructure upgradation to one of the existing island schools, from the current limit of intakes of up to 2nd grade to include children for up to the 5th grade.
-This we hope will act as a bridge for children who can then have the option of continuing their secondary schooling and high school pursuits in neighboring islands.
+The program works with infrastructure upgrading to one of the existing island schools, from the current limit of intakes of the 2nd grade to include children up to the 5th grade.
+We envision this to act as a bridge for children who can then have the option of continuing their secondary schooling and high school pursuits in neighboring islands.

 These island communities have a fight on their hands.
 Diverse gender participation is crucial for the success of such programs.
-Gradually pushing the social boundary is an imperative and our women project participants have been instrumental in setting up nurseries, planting mangroves as well as contributing immensely to the operations and maintenance of the projects.
-The Baha Mou mangrove honey program is also one of the successes of the program, given that this all women’s collective is able to connect itself to a digital and export market place.
+Gradually pushing the social boundary is imperative, and our women project participants have been instrumental in setting up nurseries, planting mangroves, and contributing immensely to the operations and maintenance of the projects.
+The Baha Mou’ mangrove honey program is a highlight of the program, given this all-women collective can connect itself to a digital and export marketplace.

-The entire program is run by the people, the people of these islands.
-From seed collection to planting to maintenance, all the operational teams are from these islands.
-Apart from the direct economic activity that the mangrove program generates, there is a women’s collective as a part of the livelihoods project involving collection, packaging and export of mangrove honey.
-The project also works with providing livestock and building fisheries in the region to enhance household income.
+The entire program is run by the people of these islands.
+All the operational teams, from seed collection to planting to maintenance, are from these islands.
+Apart from the direct economic activity that the mangrove program generates, there is a women’s collective as a part of the livelihoods project involving the collection, packaging, and export of mangrove honey.
+The project also works to provide livestock and build fisheries in the region to enhance household income.

 Mangroves are a crucial defense mechanism for this region.
-These islands are one of the most vulnerable regions in the world to climate change, and so building walls of mangroves is the only option for a lot of these islands to adapt.
+These islands are among the most vulnerable regions in the world to climate change.
+So, building walls of mangroves is the only option for them to adapt.
 The loss of livelihoods due to degrading mangroves and soil erosion are also issues of high relevance.
-The project hence serves a win-win dual purpose, one of carbon removals and other of coastal adaptation, an imperative for these islands.
+The project thus serves a dual win-win purpose, one of carbon removal and the other of coastal adaptation, which is imperative for these islands.
+Mangrove restoration and livelihood development are the driving forces behind our efforts to ensure this program positively impacts both communities and biodiversity.

-This program is the midst of the Royal Bengal tiger habitat.
-The dense mangroves provide this majestic creature the cover to hunt as well as escape illegal poaching.
-These mangroves are crucial to their existence and survival.
-Apart from the tigers, this region is home to the King Cobra, olive ridley turtles, green turtles and estuarine crocodiles.
-A rich biodiversity ecosystem that needs the mangrove habitat to thrive.
+This program is amidst the Royal Bengal tiger habitat.
+The dense mangroves provide this majestic creature cover for hunting and escaping illegal poaching, playing a crucial part in their existence and survival.
+Apart from the tigers, this region is home to the King Cobra, olive ridley turtles, green turtles, and estuarine crocodiles, making it a rich biodiversity ecosystem that needs the mangrove habitat to thrive.

 Bridge Schooling

 Given the dispersed nature of these islands, access to schools for younger children is limited.
-The program works with infrastructure upgradation to one of the existing island schools, from the current limit of intakes of up to 2nd grade to include children for up to the 5th grade.
-This we hope will act as a bridge for children who can then have the option of continuing their secondary schooling and high school pursuits in neighboring islands.
+The program works with infrastructure upgrading to one of the existing island schools, from the current limit of intakes of the 2nd grade to include children up to the 5th grade.
+We envision this to act as a bridge for children who can then have the option of continuing their secondary schooling and high school pursuits in neighboring islands.

 These island communities have a fight on their hands.
 Diverse gender participation is crucial for the success of such programs.
-Gradually pushing the social boundary is an imperative and our women project participants have been instrumental in setting up nurseries, planting mangroves as well as contributing immensely to the operations and maintenance of the projects.
-The Baha Mou mangrove honey program is also one of the successes of the program, given that this all women’s collective is able to connect itself to a digital and export market place.
+Gradually pushing the social boundary is imperative, and our women project participants have been instrumental in setting up nurseries, planting mangroves, and contributing immensely to the operations and maintenance of the projects.
+The Baha Mou’ mangrove honey program is a highlight of the program, given this all-women collective can connect itself to a digital and export marketplace.

-The entire program is run by the people, the people of these islands.
-From seed collection to planting to maintenance, all the operational teams are from these islands.
-Apart from the direct economic activity that the mangrove program generates, there is a women’s collective as a part of the livelihoods project involving collection, packaging and export of mangrove honey.
-The project also works with providing livestock and building fisheries in the region to enhance household income.
+The entire program is run by the people of these islands.
+All the operational teams, from seed collection to planting to maintenance, are from these islands.
+Apart from the direct economic activity that the mangrove program generates, there is a women’s collective as a part of the livelihoods project involving the collection, packaging, and export of mangrove honey.
+The project also works to provide livestock and build fisheries in the region to enhance household income.

 Mangroves are a crucial defense mechanism for this region.
-These islands are one of the most vulnerable regions in the world to climate change, and so building walls of mangroves is the only option for a lot of these islands to adapt.
+These islands are among the most vulnerable regions in the world to climate change.
+So, building walls of mangroves is the only option for them to adapt.
 The loss of livelihoods due to degrading mangroves and soil erosion are also issues of high relevance.
-The project hence serves a win-win dual purpose, one of carbon removals and other of coastal adaptation, an imperative for these islands.
+The project thus serves a dual win-win purpose, one of carbon removal and the other of coastal adaptation, which is imperative for these islands.
+Mangrove restoration and livelihood development are the driving forces behind our efforts to ensure this program positively impacts both communities and biodiversity.

-This program is the midst of the Royal Bengal tiger habitat.
-The dense mangroves provide this majestic creature the cover to hunt as well as escape illegal poaching.
-These mangroves are crucial to their existence and survival.
-Apart from the tigers, this region is home to the King Cobra, olive ridley turtles, green turtles and estuarine crocodiles.
-A rich biodiversity ecosystem that needs the mangrove habitat to thrive.
+This program is amidst the Royal Bengal tiger habitat.
+The dense mangroves provide this majestic creature cover for hunting and escaping illegal poaching, playing a crucial part in their existence and survival.
+Apart from the tigers, this region is home to the King Cobra, olive ridley turtles, green turtles, and estuarine crocodiles, making it a rich biodiversity ecosystem that needs the mangrove habitat to thrive.

 Gallery